 My usual custom for game jam wrap-ups like this is to go in-depth on some of the lessons learned, explain a bit about the game we made, and try to keep aspects of the journey or the setting either in their own post, or confined within my Flickr gallery.
 With Train Jam more than most jams though, I feel as though the journey contributed too much to the process to be taken in isolation.
 So, now that I’ve finally been able to sift through my photographs from this long weekend in the United States, it’s time for a ‘read more’ jump:

 I kept busy at this year’s Game Developers’ Conference.
-As well as speaking, networking and learning, I also initiated an international meetup for the organisers and delegates of GDC scholarship programmes – crossing some international divides and experimenting further with a friendly approach to games socials.
+As well as speaking, networking and learning, I also initiated an international meetup for the organisers and… Read More »A New Tradition?
+Nudging the GDC Scholarships Picnic into Being

 This year was the first time I’d been able to attend the Game Developers’ Conference in San Francisco.
 I went primarily to talk on the subject of women-in-games initiatives and how they make a difference.
 This panel session – in which I was joined by Zoë Quinn, Rebecca Cohen-Palacios, Sagan Yee and Stephanie Fisher – will be made available on GDC Vault in the coming weeks.